mbradburn/lifepo-battery/README.md

 It's a good idea to use a Battery Management System (BMS) with a lithium battery.
-This is a separate device that protects the cells by breaking the circuit before they're over-charged or over-discharged, and it can balance the state of charge between the cells.
+This is a separate device that protects the cells by breaking the circuit before they're over-charged or over-discharged, and it can balance the state of charge between the cells at least to a certain extent.

 A good-quality BMS will also monitor the battery temperature and prevent charging when it's too cold, since attempting to charge a LiFePO4 battery below 0&deg;C will ruin it.